Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 570 should theoretically perform a bit faster than the Radeon HD 5850 overall. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 570 should in theory be a small bit better than the Radeon HD 5850 in general. (explain)

-Texel RateThe Radeon HD 5850 will be a bit (more or less 19%) faster with regards to anisotropic filtering than the GeForce GTX 570. (explain)
+Texel RateThe Radeon HD 5850 should be just a bit (approximately 19%) more effective at texture filtering than the GeForce GTX 570. (explain)

-Pixel RateIf running with a high resolution is important to you, then the GeForce GTX 570 is a better choice, and very much so. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 570 is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison